 5 times lower than the industry's average.

 - Allow distinguishes itself by its very low CO2 emissions emitted during its production.
-The Scope 1 and 2 emissions [i] of this brand are no more than 4 tonnes of CO2 equivalent per tonne of aluminium, which is three times below the industry’s global average and 4-5 times lower than the carbon footprint produced at smelters fed by coal-fired power plants.
+The Scope 1 and 2 emissions [i] of this brand are no more than 4 tonnes of CO2 equivalent per tonne of aluminium, which is five times below the industry’s global average and 7 times lower than the carbon footprint produced at smelters fed by coal-fired power plants.

-- The key thing is that over 90% of all aluminium produced by Rusal is based on renewable energy supplied by hydro power plants in Siberia.
-By 2025, this share will be increased to 95%.
+- The key thing is that over 98% of all aluminium produced by Rusal is based on renewable energy supplied by hydro power plants in Siberia.

 - The Company also continues its systemic efforts to reduce GHG emissions at every stage of the production process by introducing energy-saving technologies, implementing resource efficiency projects, and installing modern gas interception and treatment equipment at all of its sites.

 - The carbon efficiency of Rusal’s aluminium was confirmed by independent experts, while the brand itself was given statements by the TUV Austria and Quantis, a Swiss-based environmental research group.

 - Rusal also allows every buyer of the Allow-branded metal to track the whole production cycle and logistics to confirm its environmental friendliness.